KyubiSystems/Wisewolf/README.md

 ------------

 * See Wisewolf-req.txt pip requirements file for Python prerequisites.
 Relies on __Flask__ microframework and __Tornado__ for asynchronous communications.
 * A database.
-Will be SQLite3 in development, choice of MySQL or PostgreSQL in production
+Will be SQLite3 by default, look at supporting other DBMS (MySQL, Postgres).
-* ImageMagick _convert_ for thumbnail generation for image galleries
+* Pillow (Python Imaging Library fork) with libjpeg support for thumbnail generation.

 Wisewolf requires WSGI-compliant hosting.